 \section{Application in GWAS}

-Since established in early 2000s, GWAS have been very successful in identifying genetic variants that predispose to complex traits and diseases, often by accumulating very large sample sizes \citep{Hu2021RBC, Mikhaylova2021WBC, Zhao2022NG, Mahajan2022T2D}.
-Yet, GWAS of many diseases remain underpowered, especially for non-European ancestries \citep{Sun2022UKBminority, Liu2022ELGAN}.
-In this application example, we demonstrate the potential power gain of a two-stage GWAS procedure that is empowered by the proposed FNC screening method.
+The achievements of GWAS have been witnessed in genetic dissection of various complex traits and diseases, often by utilizing very large sample sizes \citep{Hu2021RBC, Mikhaylova2021WBC, Zhao2022NG, Mahajan2022T2D}.
+Nevertheless, GWAS of many diseases remain underpowered, particularly for non-European ancestries \citep{Sun2022UKBminority, Liu2022ELGAN}.
+In this section, we demonstrate how FNC screening can be applied to retain true GWAS signals for downstream analyses when sample sizes are limited.

-To mimic under-powered GWAS, we randomly selected a limited number of European ancestry individuals from UK Biobank as our study samples, where ancestries were determined as in \citep{Sun2022UKBminority}.
-We in total included 29 blood cell traits (same traits as included in \cite{Vuckovic2020}) and 5 randomly selected genome regions (3-4MB each), resulting in $29\times 5 (= 145)$ trait-region combinations/datasets with sample size $n=5000$.
+To mimic underpowered GWAS, we randomly selected a limited number of European ancestry individuals from the UK Biobank as our study sample.
+We included a total of 29 blood cell traits (the same traits included in \cite{Vuckovic2020}) and randomly selected 5 genome regions (each 3-4MB in size), resulting in $29 \times 5 (=145)$ trait-region combinations/datasets, each with the sample size of $n=5000$.

 For each dataset, we first applied standard GWAS with Bonferroni correction.
 The GWAS summary statistics were obtained using the {\it regenie} software \citep{REGENIE} with linear mixed models.
-Covariates including age, sex, the first 10 genetic PCs, genotype array and recruitment centers are adjusted as in \citep{Sun2022UKBminority}.
-The Bonferroni correction was conducted at the level of $\alpha/m_k$, where $\alpha$ is the family-wise error rate and $m_k$ is the dependence-adjusted number of tests for the $k$th dataset.
-More specifically, we utilized the linkage disequilibrium (LD) information from TOP-LD \citep{Huang2022TOPLD} Europeans as reference to approximate the number of independent tests to determine $m_k$.
+Covariates, including age, sex, the first 10 genetic PCs, genotype array, and recruitment centers, were adjusted as described in \citep{Sun2022UKBminority}.
+The Bonferroni correction was conducted at the level of $\alpha/m_k$, where $\alpha$ is the family-wise error rate, set at $0.05$, and $m_k$ is the dependence-adjusted number of tests for the $k$th dataset.
+Specifically, we utilized the linkage disequilibrium (LD) information from TOP-LD \citep{Huang2022TOPLD} Europeans as a reference to approximate the number of independent tests to determine $m_k$.